-STEP 1 Locate your meter box, generally found towards the front of a property, near the street or in the backalley.
+STEP 1 Locate your meter box, generally found towards the front of a property, near the street curb or in the backalley.
 The box is typically in a direct line with the main outside faucet.
-It is housed in a cast iron, plastic or concrete box usually marked "water".
+It is housed in a cast iron, plastic or concrete box.
 Remove the lid by using a tool such as a large screwdriver.
-Insert the tool into one of the holes and pry the lid off.

 STEP 2 Once you open the meter box lid, lift the protective cap on the meter.
-On the face of the meter, there is a large dial and a display of numbers.
-For the residential meter, each rotation of the dial measures 10 gallons.
+On the face of the meter, there is a digital screen and a display of numbers.
+For the residential meter, usage is measured in single gallons.
 Read the number display from left to right.
-Be sure to include the printed stationary zero on the far right.
 This is your meter reading.
-Meters measure water usage in gallons.
 Charges for the amount of water consumed are rounded to the nearest thousand gallons used during a billing period.
 Compare that reading to what your bill states as your current or present reading.